Bloofield/TornRadioPlayer/README.md

 - **Persistent Settings**: Volume settings are saved between sessions.

 ## Planned
-- Convert from Chrome Extension API to WebExtension API
+- Convert from Chrome Extension API to WebExtension API.
-- Complete Radio Data Management
+- Complete Radio Data Management.
-- Add Mobile compatibility
+- Add Mobile compatibility.
-- Song Requests
+- Song Requests.
-- Clickable Discord & DJ Torn Profile links
+- Clickable Discord & DJ Torn Profile links.
-- Hover icon text
+- Icon hover text.

 ## Installation instructions
 > [!WARNING]
 > This is an incomplete version of TornRadioPlayer.
 Support will not be provided for installation

 > [!IMPORTANT]
 > The radio station is currently set to a random Russian radio station for demonstration purposes only.